Reposting this a lightly edited version of this 2009 review because the Kindle Edition is on sale for $2.99.

 Takeaway: Christianity is about a life lived, more than beliefs understood.

 If you don’t know about ChristianAudio, then you are missing out on at least a half dozen really good free audiobooks a year.
 They give away one audiobook a month free.
-About half of them are really good modern books.
+Most people will be interested in a least some of them.
 Other books that they have given away this year that I downloaded are Crazy Love by Francis Chan, Desiring God by John Piper, Just Courage by Gary Hougen, The Mark of a Christian by Francis Schaffer, Jesus of Myth and History by NT Wright (a lecture), and Spiritual Disciplines for a Christian Life by Donald Whitney.

 Clearly Sweet is a smart guy.
 He is quoting from all over the place (and defends quoting from all over the place in a brief aside, where he quotes Augustine saying, “A person who is a good and true Christian should realize that truth belongs to his Lord, wherever it is found, gathering and acknowledging it even in pagan literature.’)
 But part of my attraction to him and my frustration with this book in its audio form, is that is take a wide range of paradoxical and disparate lines of reasoning and recreates them in line of reasoning that is full of (intentionally) continued paradox.